 Bringing sustainable food systems to the heart of the finance agenda.

 The Good Food Finance Network is a multi-stakeholder collaborative innovation platform, working to develop the critical innovations that will allow sustainable food system finance to become the mainstream standard.
-The Network is convened by EAT, FAIRR, Food Systems for the Future, the United Nations Environment Programme (UNEP), and the World Business Council for Sustainable Development (WBCSD).
-The Access to Nutrition Initiative (ATNI) is a core partner of the GFFN, in close collaboration with the World Bank, the United Nations Conference on Trade and Development (UNCTAD), S2G Ventures, the UNEP-FI, the GEF, PRI, Just Rural Transition, the Principles for Responsible Investment (UNPRI), and other supporting partners.
+The Network is convened by EAT, FAIRR Initiative, Food Systems for the Future, the United Nations Environment Programme (UNEP), and the World Business Council for Sustainable Development (WBCSD).
+The Access to Nutrition Initiative (ATNI) is a core partner of the GFFN, in close collaboration with the World Bank, the United Nations Conference on Trade and Development (UNCTAD), S2G Ventures, the Global Environment Facility (GEF), Just Rural Transition, the Principles for Responsible Investment (UNPRI), and other supporting partners.

-The Good Food Finance Network will build on and take forward the outcomes of the Finance Lever of the UN Food Systems Summit, through a process of collaborative multisectoral innovation.
-It integrates the previous Good Food Finance Initiative and Finance Network for Food Systems into a single go-to platform for finance leaders to engage on food systems transformation:
+The Good Food Finance Network builds on and takes forward the outcomes of the Finance Lever of the UN Food Systems Summit, through a process of collaborative multisectoral innovation.
+It integrates the previous Good Food Finance Initiative and Finance Network for Food Systems into a single go-to platform for finance leaders to engage in food systems transformation:

 - To raise ambition and develop commitments from financial institutions, governments, and corporates to address critical challenges to mobilizing finance for food systems transformation;

-- To drive action through 2021 and towards the SDG deadline in 2030, by bringing together partners to identify, develop, deploy, and mainstream the optimal financial instruments, strategies, and enabling policies, that can generate food systems that sustain the health of people, Nature, and whole economies.
+- To drive action towards the SDG deadline in 2030, by bringing together partners to identify, develop, deploy, and mainstream the optimal financial instruments, strategies, and enabling policies, that can generate food systems that sustain the health of people, Nature, and whole economies.

 A food finance Action Agenda for the 21st century

 The Good Food Finance Network is shaping an Action Agenda, to maximize the flow of critical innovation insights across sectors, and between levels of local relevance and global reach.

 The Action Agenda builds on and amplifies existing initiatives, including the Food Finance Architecture developed by the UN Food System Summit’s Finance Lever.
-It will address major financial imperatives linked to food systems transformation, and to the health and resilience of people, Nature, economies, and financial holdings.
+It addresses major financial imperatives linked to food systems transformation, and to the health and resilience of people, Nature, economies, and financial holdings.